candiepih/alx-system_engineering-devops/0x15-api/README.md

 [0-gather_data_from_an_API.py](./0-gather_data_from_an_API.py)

-Script that, using this [REST API](https://jsonplaceholder.typicode.com/), for a given employee ID, returns information about his/her TODO list progress.
+Script that, uses this [REST API](https://jsonplaceholder.typicode.com/), for a given employee ID, returns information about his/her TODO list progress.

 Requirements: